okfn/opendatasurvey/docs/index.md

 #### Can I customize the list of datasets that are surveyed?

-Yes, you can.
+Yes, you can!
 The list of datasets is fully customizable.
-If you want to add more datasets or change the list of datasets for your local census, you can, just edit the backend spreadsheet.
+If you want to add more datasets or change the list of datasets for your local census, you can, just edit the backend.
 Be aware that the more datasets you add, the more screen space required for them and the more bulky your survey entries might look.
-Check the [site-admins][site-admins] section for more specific information.
+Check the [site-admins](site-admins) section for more specific information.

 #### Can I configure basic information (e.g. site name and title)?